 Are the premium brands that advertise specially formulated ingredients like IAMS, Science Diet, or Eukanuba really being truthful in their advertising claims?
 Will they qualify for one of the best dog foods?
 Are they really worth the extra money?
 Are generic or store brands suitable for a dog?
-These are all important questions to be asking.
+These are all important questions to be asked.

 We are now more aware than ever, with the first recall of 2007, that not all dog foods are created equal and even the higher priced brands should not be taken at face value.

-Become an educated consumer and learn what a healthy dog food diet consist of.....
+Become an educated consumer and learn what is part of a healthy dog food diet.
 Learn to read those labels!

-Dog Owners Need To Take Responsibility
+Dog Owners Need to Take Responsibility

 They need to write down the ingredients that are on the packaging of the food they are using for feed.
 They need to do the research to find out what, exactly, they are feeding their animals and what the side effects are of the products their animals are ingesting.

-Many dog allergies these days are are a result of the product the dogs are consuming.
+Many dog allergies these days are a result of the product the dogs are consuming.
 Skin allergies are very high on the list, as are kidney failure and cancer.
-These are all resulting from the chemicals that the dogs are being fed in the processed dog food.
+These are all resulting from the chemicals that the dogs are being fed in processed dog food.

-Some premium types of processed dog foods will include essential fatty acids, carbohydrates with adequate fiber contents, vitamins like A, D, E and B complex vitamins; however, many will not.
+Some premium types of processed dog foods will include essential fatty acids, carbohydrates with adequate fiber contents, and vitamins like A, D, E and B complex vitamins; however, many will not.

-Although it may be better for your dog's health, many companies will not add the nutritional essentials to the garbage they process as it is not cost effective!
+Although it may be better for your dog's health, many companies will not add the nutritional essentials to the garbage they process as it is not cost-effective!